crispinamuriel/britannica-home-assessment/README.md

 ### Asumptions

-The assumptions were to use a Mock API instead of a database to create user profiles, I used mock API https://jsonplaceholder.typicode.com/users
+The assumptions were to use a Mock API instead of a database to create user profiles, A mock API was used that can be found here https://jsonplaceholder.typicode.com/users